qubekit/QUBEKit/style.md

 It should be obvious what a piece of code is doing, the above functions can be obfuscatory.
 Of course, if the reverse is true, it is fine to use them.

-In the same vein, lambda functions and ternary operators should be avoided.
+In the same vein, lambda functions and ternary operators should be used sparingly.

 Avoid bare exceptions.
 Be explicit about what exception you're expecting and the error that should be raised as a result.